Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 FAQ:

-What are the chances of getting pregnant with PCOS?
+What are the chances of getting pregnant with PMOS?

-The chances of getting pregnant with polycystic ovary syndrome (PCOS) vary significantly depending on several factors, including the severity of the syndrome and individual symptoms.
+The chances of getting pregnant with polyendocrine metabolic ovary syndrome (PMOS) vary significantly depending on several factors, including the severity of the syndrome and individual symptoms.

-The spontaneous pregnancy rate (without treatment) in PCOS is indeed lower than in women without PCOS.
-Studies show that about 20-40% of PCOS patients become pregnant spontaneously within a year, compared to 70-80% in women without PCOS (Teede, 2018).
+The spontaneous pregnancy rate (without treatment) in PMOS is indeed lower than in women without PMOS.
+Studies show that about 20-40% of PMOS patients become pregnant spontaneously within a year, compared to 70-80% in women without PCOS (Teede, 2018).

-Women with PCOS who receive medical treatment have significantly better chances.
+Women with PMOS who receive medical treatment have significantly better chances.
 For example, the cumulative pregnancy rate after 6 cycles of treatment with metformin and/or clomiphene is about 40-46% (Legro, 2007).

-How long does it usually take for a woman with PCOS to get pregnant?
+How long does it usually take for a woman with PMOS to get pregnant?

-Do you have to be overweight to be diagnosed with PCOS?
+Do you have to be overweight to be diagnosed with PMOS?

-No, you do not have to be overweight to be diagnosed with polycystic ovary syndrome (PCOS).
-PCOS can occur in women of all weight categories.
-While being overweight and obesity are common symptoms of PCOS, especially due to the often associated insulin resistance, this is not the only way the syndrome can manifest.
+No, you do not have to be overweight to be diagnosed with polyendocrine metabolic ovary syndrome (PMOS).
+PMOS can occur in women of all weight categories.
+While being overweight and obesity are common symptoms of PMOS, especially due to the often associated insulin resistance, this is not the only way the syndrome can manifest.

 References